 Planning ahead to manage your diabetes can be work, but the rewards are worth it.
 You’ll get to pursue activities you enjoy and the opportunity to go new places.

-And if your child has a problem, don’t hesitate to call your healthcare provider, who will be available to answer questions, offer advice, and ensure your child gets the care he needs.
+And if your child has a problem, don’t hesitate to call your healthcare provider, who will be available to answer questions, offer advice, and ensure your child gets the care they need.